Hukmaram28/AWS_EKS_Chaos_Engineering/IaC/CloudFormation/Readme.md

+# Infrastructure using CloudFormation YAML templates!

+**Note: Infrastructure written using cloudformation templates.**

 # EKS Cluster creation using cloudformation

-The `vpc.yml` templates creates a VPC with 2 public subnets to two different AZs The `cluster.yaml` template creates a EKS cluster with a NodeGroup of 2 t2 small ec2 instances and a fargate profile with farget pod execution roles.
+The `vpc.yml` templates creates a VPC with 2 public and 2 private subnets in two different AZs in aws.
+The `cluster.yaml` template creates a EKS cluster with a NodeGroup of 2 t2 small ec2 instances and a fargate profile with farget pod execution role.

 ```
 aws cloudformation deploy \